meshery/meshery.io/README.md

   ```bash
   $ git push origin <branch-name>
   ```
-- Then on Github, navigate to the [Meshery.io repository](https://github.com/meshery/meshery.io) and create a pull request from your recently pushed changes!
+- Then on Github, navigate to the [Meshery.io repository](https://github.com/meshery/meshery.io) and create a pull request from your recently pushed changes.